-INDENTIFYING CHILDREN AND YOUNG PEOPLE WHO MAY BE SUFFERING HARM
+INDENTIFYING CHILDREN AND YOUNG PEOPLE WHO MAY BE SUFFERING SIGNIFICANT HARM

 Teachers and other adults in school are well placed to observe any physical, emotional or behavioural signs which indicate that a child may be suffering significant harm.
 The relationships between staff, students, parents/carers and the public which foster respect, confidence and trust, can lead to disclosures of abuse, and/or school staff being alerted to concerns.
+We aim to foster a safeguarding culture which welcomes and facilitates all stakeholders in our community to share safeguarding concerns, no matter how small.